Floorp-Projects/Floorp/mobile/android/android-components/components/feature/push/README.md

 # [Android Components](../../../README.md) > Feature > Push

-A compoennt that implements push notifications with a supported push service.
+A component that implements push notifications with a supported push service.

 ## Usage